marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

        allocate_socket [./core/fs/pxe/pxe.c]
 {% endhighlight %}

-*allocate_socket* returns correctly.
-Still no luck. *__pxe_searchdir* next tries to locate a "URL scheme" to open the URL of the TFTP server.
+*allocate_socket* returns without errors.
+Still no luck. *__pxe_searchdir* tries then to locate a "URL scheme" suitable for opening the URL that points to the TFTP server.

 {% highlight C  %}